ShadowDuke/OW_Archetypes-Plus/README.md

      - +3 Wisdom & +1 Fame - Can be a Governor
         - *As Leader*: -10% Wonder Costs, Can Redraw Techs & +1 Tech Card Hand Size
            - +5 Science/Year & +5% Science in every City/Year <> *If law is active*: Iconography: +2 Orders
-        - *Individual probability chance of trait: Educated, Superstitious, Uncouth, Affable & Witty*
+        - *Individual probability chance of trait*: Educated, Superstitious, Uncouth, Affable & Witty
    - **Corruptionist** - *Cognomen: The Corruptionist*
      - +3 Discipline, +1 Courage & -2 Charisma - Can be a Governor, a General or Spymaster
         - *As Leader*: Can Buy/Sell Orders, +25% Switch Law Cost & Can Hurry City Production with Orders